-- Press the Space bar to convert 100 NP into unstealable gold bars.
+- Press the space bar to convert 100 NP into unstealable gold bars whenever you can.

 - None of the customers are red, and none of the criminals are blue or yellow; use this to spot criminals more quickly in the later levels.

 - Keep one finger on each of the 6 keys used to lock doors.